Shunichi09/PythonLinearNonlinearControl/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-# nonlinear_control
+# linear_nonlinear_control
+Implementing the linear and nonlinear control theories.
-Implementing the nonlinear model predictive control, sliding mode control
+For an instance, model predictive control, nonlinear model predictive control, sliding mode control etc

-# Usage
+# Usage and Details
 you can see the usage in each folder

 # Requirement